Visual-Testing-for-Android-Apps/backend/README.md

 * Gathers all information for a completed batch `job` to create the report in JSON format.
 * Generates the access link and send it to the job uploader via email.

+The sendEmail function creates a randomly generated password using uuidv4 and adds this to the url  i.e. https://afternoon-woodland-24079.herokuapp.com/batchreportpage/40guvdwi394f?pwd=d010ee16-0009-418b-bd13-a5ac13e43fa7, where: <br>
+* https://afternoon-woodland-24079.herokuapp.com/batchreportpage/ is the base url <br>
+* 40guvdwi394f? is the job id<br>
+* d010ee16-0009-418b-bd13-a5ac13e43fa7 is the password<br>
+*Note this is not a real job ID and password<br>

 ## 7.5.
 OwlEyes